-ESIA Report Structure 14.
-Cumulative Impact Assessment A description of the potential cumulative impacts as a result of Project development and other existing and proposed developments in the vicinity of the Project Area.
-15. Transboundary Impact Assessment A description of the potential for transboundary impact that may arise as part of the Project.
-16. Environmental and Social Management An outline of the key management measures, processes and monitoring requirements to be undertaken, based on the outcomes of the impact assessment.
-17. Conclusions A summary of the residual impacts arising as a result of the Project and provision of overall conclusions as to the overall environmental and social significance of impacts arising from the Project.
+Report Structure 18.
+Waste Management The chapter includes: Description of the legal and regulatory framework applicable to the Project based on wastes anticipated to be generated by Project activities; Identification of available waste facilities for the Project; Assessment of potential impacts arising from the management of wastes; Identification of practicable mitigation measures to be applied; and Assessing the significance of the residual impacts post mitigation implementation.
+19. Unplanned Events The chapter includes: Description of the potential unplanned events and impacts that may arise as a result of the Project; Identification of design control and mitigation measures able to be undertaken; and Discussion of the residual risk posed by the identified unplanned events and relevant monitoring requirements.
+20. Cumulative Impact Assessment A summary of the potential cumulative impacts as a result of Project associated development and other existing and proposed developments in the vicinity of the Project Area.
+21. Transboundary Impact Assessment A description of the potential for transboundary impacts that may arise as part of the Project.
+22. Environmental and Social Management An outline of the key management measures, processes and monitoring requirements to be undertaken, based on the outcomes of the impact assessment.
+23. Conclusions A summary of the residual impacts arising as a result of the Project and provision of overall conclusions as to the overall environmental and social significance of impacts arising from the Project.